-Illustrated documentation that's easy to read and and Utilities diskettes.
+Illustrated documentation that's easy to read and understand, and is complete with Tutorial, Diagnostics and Utilities diskettes.

 guarantee and one-year limited warra technical support.
-And a full year of a on-site service from the Xerox Corpo get that service nearly anywhere in th even if you're a thousand miles from y means you'll never have to take anything for service.
+And a full year of t on-site service from the Xerox Corpor get that service nearly anywhere in th even if you're a thousand miles from y means you'll never have to take anythin for service.
 Because when you buy fro comes to you.